-There's one golden rule when these things occur: set the CURLOPT\VERBOSE option to 1.
+There's one golden rule when these things occur: set the CURLOPT_VERBOSE option to 1.
 It'll cause the library to spew out the entire protocol details it sends, some internal info and some received protocol data as well (especially when using FTP).
 If you're using HTTP, adding the headers in the received output to study is also a clever way to get a better understanding why the server behaves the way it does.
-Include headers in the normal body output with CURLOPT\HEADER set 1.
+Include headers in the normal body output with CURLOPT_HEADER set 1.

-Of course, there are bugs left.
-We need to know about them to be able to fix them, so we're quite dependent on your bug reports!
-When you do report suspected bugs in libcurl, please include as many details as you possibly can: a protocol dump that CURLOPT\VERBOSE produces, library version, as much as possible of your code that uses libcurl, operating system name and version, compiler name and version etc.
+Of course there are bugs left.
+We need to get to know about them to be able to fix them, so we're quite dependent on your bug reports!
+When you do report suspected bugs in libcurl, please include as much details you possibly can: a protocol dump that CURLOPT_VERBOSE produces, library version, as much as possible of your code that uses libcurl, operating system name and version, compiler name and version etc.

-If CURLOPT\VERBOSE is not enough, you increase the level of debug data your application receive by using the CURLOPT\DEBUGFUNCTION.
+If CURLOPT_VERBOSE is not enough, you increase the level of debug data your application receive by using the CURLOPT_DEBUGFUNCTION.